rjabhi123/Data-Science-FIFA19-Blog-Post/README.md

 Data-Science-FIFA19-Blog-Post.ipynb : This is an Jupyter Notebook containing the data analysis.

-data.csv :This is a dataset taken from kaggle for Analysis.
+data.csv : This is a dataset taken from kaggle for Analysis.

+# Results

+The main results of the code can be found at the post available [here](//https://medium.com/@rabhimanyu509/fifa19-analysis-3a4fff4dfdf).